Students deserve a clean, healthy ride to school – and the transition must start with those most impacted.

 But there’s good news.

 Electric school buses have zero tailpipe emissions, reducing students’ exposure to the dangers of diesel exhaust pollution.
-They’re responsible for significantly lower levels of greenhouse gases than diesel-powered school buses and our research suggests that compared to a new diesel-burning school bus, a new electric school bus can save an average of $6,000 every year on operational expenditures, depending on circumstances.
+They’re responsible for significantly lower levels of greenhouse gases than diesel-burning school buses and our research suggests that compared to a new diesel-burning school bus, a new electric school bus can save an average of $6,000 every year on operational expenditures, depending on circumstances.

 And best of all, they’re ready today: electric school buses are successfully operating in every part of the country and all types of climates throughout the U.S., including urban, rural and suburban communities – and with record federal and state funding, more electric school buses are on the way.